samaniego-erwin/positcloud/README.md

   Python 3.12.7
   ```
 * Install pytest.
-  * From a command prompt or terminal and run the following command to install pytest using pip:
+  * From a command prompt or terminal, run the following command to install pytest using pip:
   ```
   pip install pytest
   ```
 * Install Selenium.
-  * From a command prompt or terminal and run the following command to install Selenium using pip:
+  * From a command prompt or terminal, run the following command to install Selenium using pip:
   ```
   pip install selenium
   ```